FEDERAL FUNDING

 Since the SRFs were established, Congress has provided annual federal funding in the form a capitalization grant to provide subsidized loans to build water infrastructure now and grow a permanent pool of revolving funds to meet the never-ending need to repair, rehabilitate and modernize aging infrastructure in the future.

-Over the last three years, Congress has diverted $3.73 billion in annual federal funding (45%) from fiscally responsible state-run loan programs for water infrastructure to create a massive new federal grant program for congressional earmarks at the U.S. Environmental Protection Agency (EPA).
-Most states are losing federal funding for water infrastructure because congressional earmarks don’t offset cuts to annual federal funding for the SRFs.
+Between 2022 and 2024, Congress diverted $3.73 billion in annual federal funding (45%) from fiscally responsible state-run SRF loan programs for water infrastructure to create a massive new federal grant program for congressional earmarks at the U.S. Environmental Protection Agency (EPA).
+Most states lost federal funding for water infrastructure because congressional earmarks don’t offset cuts to annual federal funding for the SRFs.
 Since earmarks returned in 2022, 33 states have experienced a net loss in annual federal funding (funding for SRFs plus congressional earmarks).

 2024 Appropriations